History of the Lord Mayor’s Show

 The modern Lord Mayor’s procession is a direct descendant of that first journey to Westminster.
 The route and date have changed over the years but the pageantry of Hogarth and Canaletto can still be seen in its lively mixture of London’s past, present and future.

-The State Coach is over 250 years old, and the pikemen who guard it are almost as old as the Show.
+The State Coach is over 250 years old, and the regiment of pikemen who guard it are almost as old as the Show.
 Today you will see the City’s businesses, Livery Companies, charities, Her Majesty’s Forces, the City Police and Londoners from all walks of life come together to enjoy a splendid celebration of the City’s ancient power and prosperity, just as they did in the middle ages.